coderich/quin/README.md

 ## The Quin Directive

-The `@quin` directive provides a variety of *key-value* pairs that can be used on various parts of your schema.
+The `@quin` directive provides a variety of *key-value* pairs that can be used to manage your schema.

 | key | value | example | on
 | - | - | - | -|